darrylljk/Business-Insights-Hub/README.md

 - ![image](https://github.com/user-attachments/assets/1d7a383e-4c18-41ee-97b5-6613b4228cbe)

 ## Collab Opportunities
 Like what you see?
 Let's connect!
-Feel free to message me on [LinkedIn](https://www.linkedin.com/in/darryl-lee-jk/) 😊
+Send me a DM on [LinkedIn](https://www.linkedin.com/in/darryl-lee-jk/) 😊